Guide for LitePix Bulk Image Optimizer

 Under the Optimization job details section, you'll find the start and finish times, and the number of images selected and successfully optimized.

 In the Images preview grid, you can see which images were optimized, compare the original and compressed sizes, view the total percentage of weight saved.
-Click Details link for more information on each image's optimization:
+Click View details link for more information on each image's optimization:

 History